qmacro/qmacro.github.io/src/posts/2020-03-24-code-at-home.md

 If you have any questions, please reach out to me on Twitter (my handle is [@qmacro](https://twitter.com/qmacro)) where I'd be more than happy to try and answer them.

-Also, bookmark this blog post (or you can use the short link [bit.ly/code-at-home](https://bit.ly/code-at-home)), to be able to come back to it at a later date, in case there are updates I have added, with extra information, a change in schedule, things like that.
+Also, bookmark this blog post to be able to come back to it at a later date, in case there are updates I have added, with extra information, a change in schedule, things like that.

 Please also wish me luck - while I've taught kids to code in many contexts, and I've live streamed in my professional life, I've never combined the two.
 I want this to be helpful in these trying times, and for that I will need your help too.Thanks!